AskitEndo/PokedexDB/README.md

 To use PokédexDB:

 1. Clone this repository.
+2. Use `npm i` to install the required dependencies.
-2. Open the `index.html` file in your web browser.
+3. Open the `index.html` file in your web browser.
-3. Enter the name of the Pokémon you want to search for in the input field.
+4. Enter the name of the Pokémon you want to search for in the input field.
-4. Click the "Get Data" button to fetch information about the Pokémon.
+5. Click the "Get Data" button to fetch information about the Pokémon.

 ## Feedback and Contributions